 Getting Things Done (GTD) visualized in Taskade Organizational Chart view

 For reference, here’s the same workflow represented as a vertical outline (Taskade List view).
-Notice the lines indicating the hierarchy level of individual steps:
+Notice the guide lines indicating the hierarchy level of individual steps:

 If you want to learn more about David Allen’s method, we recently published an article explaining why distributed teams need GTD workflows.
 It offers a more in-depth look at GTD and has a ton of useful tips to get started.